-The Kentucky Department of Corrections has worked diligently to implement evidence-based practices and provide additional services and support to returning offenders.
-Since House Bill 463 was enacted, the Department of Corrections can cite the following accomplishments:
+The Kentucky Department of Corrections has worked diligently to implement evidencebased practices and provide additional services and support to returning offenders.
+Since House

+Bill 463 was enacted, the Department of Corrections can cite the following accomplishments:

-- Full implementation of a validated risk and need assessment tool across the corrections system (trained over 1,300 staff since July, 2010 in the effective administration of the assessment tool). - Full implementation of a Kentucky specific case management plan that is integrated with our offender management system (trained over 500 staff since April, 2012 in implementation of the case management plan). - Implementation of a comprehensive program for returning offenders available in prisons and in the community. - New Probation and Parole Officers and Classification and Treatment Officers are trained in Motivational Interviewing techniques, cognitive behavioral programming, validated risk and needs assessment and case management planning as part of their basic academy. - Pilot programs implemented in probation and parole districts to support evidence-based practices. - Implementation of an array of evidence-based programs in prisons throughout the state. - Change to program assignment process to ensure the offenders with medium and high risks receive targeted interventions.
+- Full implementation of a validated risk and need assessment tool across the corrections system. - Full implementation of a Kentucky specific case management plan that is integrated with our offender management system. - Implementation of a comprehensive program for returning offenders available in prisons and in the community. - New Probation and Parole Officers and Classification and Treatment Officers are trained in Motivational Interviewing techniques, cognitive behavioral programming, validated risk and needs assessment and case management planning as part of their basic academy. - Probation and Parole is currently piloting Motivational Interviewing coding for quality assurance purposes.
+Officers will be recorded during report day and training staff will review these recordings to ensure Motivational Interviewing techniques are being used.
+The coding system being used is inspired by Effective Principles in Community Supervision, an evidence based practice that our training staff is trained in. - Programs implemented in probation and parole districts to support evidence-based practices. - Implementation of an array of evidence-based programs in prisons throughout the state. - Change to program assignment process to ensure the offenders with medium and high risks receive targeted interventions.

 While significant changes are underway within the Department of Corrections, we must continue to develop strategies to address offender reentry, increase public safety and reduce recidivism.
-These strategies for FY 2016 include:
+These strategies for FY 2017 include:

-- Implementation of additional evidence-based programs for offenders in the prisons and increase the options for jails, halfway houses, and community. - Continue to monitor and improve tracking of offender participation and completion of all programs. - Ensure programs are delivered with fidelity to the model through quality assurance. - Establishment of a committee to explore the risk and needs assessment tool and programs with validation against a Kentucky specific population. - Continue to monitor recidivism rates in light of program participation to see if changes are necessary. - Monitor effectiveness of evidence-based programming for the segregation population.
+- Implementation of additional evidence-based programs for offenders in the prisons and increase the options for jails, halfway houses, and community. - Continue to monitor and improve tracking of offender participation and completion of all programs. - Ensure programs are delivered with fidelity to the model through quality assurance. - Establishment of a committee to explore the risk and needs assessment tool and programs with validation against a Kentucky specific population. - Continue to monitor recidivism rates in light of program participation to see if changes are necessary.